edanuff/interact-tape-converter/README.md

 Tape archive files are supported in the .K7 and .CIN formats that are used by many Interact and Hector emulators such as MAME/MESS Interact, [DCHector](http://dchector.free.fr/index.html), and [Virtual Interact](http://www.geocities.ws/emucompboy/) emulators.

-Adapted from MAME/MESS [hect_tap.cpp](https://github.com/mamedev/mame/blob/master/src/lib/formats/hect_tap.cpp), written by J.J.
+.K7/.CIN to .WAV adapted from MAME/MESS [hect_tap.cpp](https://github.com/mamedev/mame/blob/master/src/lib/formats/hect_tap.cpp), written by J.J.
 Stacino.

 # How It Works